Land Registration in France - 'Cadastre'

-Nevertheless, if used in tandem with the aerial photos provided through the site of Geoportail or Google Earth you can obtain a lot more useful information about a property from comfort of your home.
+Nevertheless, you can also use the site of Geoportail where you can obtain a lot more useful information about a property from comfort of your home.

 One of the features on the Geoportail site is the ability to super-impose cadastral parcels over the aerial photos.

-As we have said, the French land registry plans do not show title boundaries, as is the case with the UK plans.
+As we have said, the French land registry plans do not show title boundaries.

 Neither do the plans provide personal information on the owner, the easements over a property, nor the price paid by the present owner.

-If you wish to find out the owner of a particular property or parcel of land, or you wish to know the property owned by a person in a particular commune, you need to consult a document called the matrice cadastrale, which you can obtain at Demande d'extrait de matrice cadastrale.
+If you wish to find out the owner of a particular property or parcel of land in a particular commune you need to consult a document called the Demande de renseignements.

-You should send this form to your the local land registry office, called the Centre des Impôts Fonciers.
+You should send this form to your the local land registry office, called the Service de la publicité foncière.

-You could also visit your local mairie who are obliged to provide details from the matrice cadastrale, although strictly speaking only on written request.
+You could also visit your local mairie who are obliged to provide details, although strictly speaking only on written request.